edsonayllon/MERN-App-with-EOS-paid-restricted-sections/README.md

 APP_NAME = "your app name or company name"
 ```

-3. In `.frontend`
+3. In `./frontend`

 This uses a local testnet using a local `eosio.token` smart contract.
-Instructions found in the EOS Dev Portal, getting started page.
+Instructions found in the EOS Dev Portal, getting started page, https://developers.eos.io/eosio-home/docs.

-Add a .env file in the frontend root.
+Add a .env file in the `./frontend` root.
 Add the chain id found in your nodeos info.

 Found at http://localhost:8888/v1/chain/get_info

 ```
 REACT_APP_CHAIN_ID=<your local chain ID>
 ```

+**Scatter**

+This application requires Scatter Wallet to be installed.
+You can configure scatter to your local testnet in settings > network.
+To add accounts you created.
+You can then create a network with settings found in http://localhost:8888/v1/chain/get_info.

+You can then add accounts you create in cleos by inserting the private key for that account into Scatter and setting it to the localhost network you added.

+The accounts this app uses is an account named james for the receiving account.

 ### 3.2 Running